StefanusYudi22/Ubuntu-Shell-Data-Wrangling/README.md

 >If you don’t want to install `csvkit`, you can activate virtual environment in `virtual_wrangling` folder by executing `virtual_wrangling/bin/activate` from the repository folder, but you’ve to install python [virtualenv first](https://pypi.org/project/virtualenv/) to your local device

 ## Suggestion
-It is more interesting if the data could come from online traffic ecommerce data which updated every minute or second, and we could build an interactive dashboard from it
+It is more interesting if the data could come from online traffic ecommerce data which updated every minute or second, and we could build an interactive dashboard from it.

-If u have any other comment you can email-me on yudi.stefanus22@gmail.com or contact me through [my Linkedin](https://www.linkedin.com/in/stefanusyudi22/)
+If u have any other comment you can email-me on yudi.stefanus22@gmail.com or contact me through [my Linkedin](https://www.linkedin.com/in/stefanusyudi22/).
+Enjoyy....